satra/NiPyPe-Paper/nipype_paper.rst

 signal over sulci.

-Establishing parameters from data and smoothing using SUSAN is a Workflow build into NiPyPE.
+Establishing parameters from data and smoothing using SUSAN is a Workflow build into NiPyPe.
 It can be created using create\_susan\_smooth() function.
 It has similar inputs and outputs as SPM Smooth Interface.